 Complementarians are Christians who believe that God has instituted certain, specific ways of expressing masculinity and femininity.
 They define masculinity and femininity purely in terms of leadership and submission.
 Complementarians believe that leadership is an intrinsically masculine quality.
 They believe that God has ordained all men to be leaders.
-They believe that the women’s role is to be fundamentally submissive and responsive to the leadership of all men.
+And they believe that the women’s role is to be fundamentally submissive and responsive to the leadership of all men.
 (Piper 2006:ch1)

 In support of their views, Complementarians place a great deal of importance on the creation narrative recorded in Genesis 2:4-25.
 They believe that there is a divine mandate of male leadership implied in this passage of Scripture, especially in the creation order of the man being created first, before the woman.
 This article will refute the argument that the creation narrative in Genesis 2:4-25 signifies male authority and female submission.
 In particular it will refute certain statements made by Complementarian Mary Kassian in chapters one and two of her book, Women, Creation and the Fall.
 Chapter one of Kassian’s book is entitled, “The Created Order”.